• Skip to main content

 Anchors for prices

 The example of Apple Inc. launching a new phone at an unnecessarily high price that was quickly reduced is an outstanding demonstration of how price anchoring works.
-You may illustrate how effective price anchors are by crossing the first high price and writing down the more appealing one.
+You may illustrate how effective price anchors are by crossing out the first high price and writing down the more appealing one.

 The impact of endowments